 Students will be challenged by the realities of the Lake of Fire to live as God's light before their unbelieving friends.

-"Then Death and Hades were cast into the lake of fire.
+"And death and hell were cast into the lake of fire.
 This is the second death.
-And anyone not found written in the Book of Life was cast into the lake of fire" (Rev. 20:14, 15).
-NKJV
+And whosoever was not found written in the book of life was cast into the lake of fire" (Rev. 20:14, 15).